smhmayboudi/effect-app-local-first/README.md

   - StorageService: Handles data persistence across different backends
   - SyncService: Manages real-time synchronization between replicas
   - HubService: Provides messaging capabilities
+  - AuthorizationService: Manages access control and permissions

 ## Examples

-The framework includes two example applications:
+The framework includes example applications:

   1. HubApp: Demonstrates the hub messaging system with event publishing and subscription
-  2. TodoApp: A complete todo application using ORMap for todos, LWWRegister for user profile, and GSet for user tags
+  2. TodoApp: A complete todo application using ORMap for todos, LWWRegister for user profile, GSet for user tags, and new CRDTs like PNCounter and RGA

 ## Design Philosophy